-9th August 2017 – An article by our Chairman, Professor Tim Congdon, was published in the Daily Telegraph.
+9th August 2017 - An article by our Chair, Professor Tim Congdon, was published in the Daily Telegraph.

-> Anyone who has been following my work over the last few years will not be surprised to hear that, in my view, two serious mistakes were made by the Bank of England under its Governor, Mervyn King.
+Anyone who has been following my work over the last few years will not be surprised to hear that, in my view, two serious mistakes were made by the Bank of England under its Governor, Mervyn King.
 First, when the global inter-bank market closed almost exactly ten years ago, the Bank - unlike its neighbour, the European Central Bank - was unhelpful to British banks.
 Its refusal to make large credit lines available to cash-short banks quickly led to the Northern Rock fiasco.
 Somewhat more than a year later King remained obstinate that the UK's commercial banks were not to receive medium-term credit facilities from their central bank.

 In his view, if they could not fund their assets from market sources, they should raise equity capital from the markets or the state.
 If (like Barclays) they still were being awkward and resisted the possible dilution of shareholders' interests from such capital-raising, they might be nationalized without compensation.
 (This is what happened to Northern Rock and, in September 2008, to the similarly-placed, cash-weak Bradford & Bingley.)
 King's hostility to the banks chimed with both public opinion and the attitudes of the leftie commentariat in, for example, the Financial Times.
 But its results have been catastrophic for the banks, unfavourable for their customers and bad for the British economy.
 (I am not saying the banks were angel, saints, geniuses, masters of the universe, or whatever.
 That is the not the point.
 The point is to find the best public policy decisions at all times, and in my view King and others - especially the hapless Gordon Brown - failed hopelessly.)